kdeldycke/awesome-engineering-team-management/README.md

 * `Over the years we have developed the policy that it is important for the supervisor to thoroughly know and understand the work of his group.` ([source](https://news.ycombinator.com/item?id=20683609)) - Echoes articles above, that quote is [from David Packard](https://www.amazon.fr/dp/0060845791) (HP co-founder), decades before current [management fad](https://en.wikipedia.org/wiki/Management_fad).
 * [As a product manager...how do you earn the respect and trust of your team?](https://twitter.com/johncutlefish/status/1124938723093766144)
 * [Great PMs don’t spend their time on solutions](https://www.intercom.com/blog/great-product-managers-dont-spend-time-on-solutions/) - Not on solutions, no. But on customer's problems.
+* `Since managers are not tied to a sector (in the way nurses or musicians are), the good ones tend to go where they are payed good money and the bad ones end up wreaking havoc where they are payed at least some money.
+That, also, is [Baumol](https://en.wikipedia.org/wiki/Baumol%27s_cost_disease) in action.` ([source](https://news.ycombinator.com/item?id=20448929)).

 ### Engineers